-Emily Donato, R.N., B.Sc.N., M.Ed., PhD is an Associate Professor in the Laurentian University School of Nursing and has taught nursing for over 20 years.
+Emily Donato, R.N., B.Sc.N., M.Ed., PhD is an Associate Professor in the Laurentian University School of Nursing and has taught nursing for over 25 years.
 She has taught in several capacities as a clinical instructor, faculty advisor, and course professor in first, third and fourth year courses in the BScN Program.
 She has also been in the role of Undergraduate Program Coordinator, Collaborative Coordinator for the Collaborative Nursing Program, Curriculum Lead, and Director of the School of Nursing.
-She presently teaches in first and third years of the BScN Program and provides guidance as a commmittee member to MScN students.
+She presently teaches in third year of the BScN Program and also in the MScN program.

 - BScN, Laurentian University